TrAnSfOrMiNg CoPiNg to living with autism using NLP

 For some peer-reviewed research from Psychotherapy and Education Journals, please click here.

-When a person experiences hyper-sensitivity of all their senses at once, this causes what is described as sensory overload, subsequently generating a communicating behaviour to process and cope with it.
-When a person experiences hypo-sensitivity, it can be explained similar to when your arm goes 'dead' after sleeping on it and therefore shaking or flapping your arm would be a way of regaining the feeling in it.
-This is not the only reason children and adults with autism display repetitive behaviours of course, sometimes it creates a calming state within themselves, as Donna Williams describes how spinning used to calm her when she was a child and there can be many other explanations and reasons for these behaviours for each diferent individual.
+When a person experiences hyper-sensitivity of all their senses at once, this causes what is described as sensory overload, subsequently generating a communicating behaviour to process, express and cope with it.
+When a person experiences hypo-sensitivity, it can be explained similarly to when your arm goes 'dead' after sleeping on it and therefore shaking or flapping your arm would be a way of regaining the feeling in it.
+This is not the only reason children and adults with autism display repetitive behaviours of course, sometimes it creates a calming state within themselves, as Donna Williams describes how spinning used to calm her when she was a child and there can be many other explanations and reasons for these behaviours for each individual.

-Maybe you can imagine how you would feel if everything happening around you, everything you could see, hear, feel, smell and taste all came at you at full speed and volume all at once!
+Maybe you can imagine how you would feel if everything happening around you, everything you could see, hear, feel, smell and taste all came at you at full speed and volume at once!
 Could you focus on any one thing?
 How would you communicate this?
 How would you behave?
 I would want to scream, put my hands over my ears, and/or throw myself on the floor and have a ‘meltdown!’
 Wouldn't you?

 - change disliking something to liking it and liking something to disliking it;